Phileosopher/commonplace/mind-neurodivergence.md

 - They are often absurdly capable of drawing connections, so their occupation should require more [creativity](mind-creativity.md) than most people may be able to perform.
 - The only risks are contained in *what* forms of thought and perspective they maintain, so the best solution is to build a relationship with them to allow yourself to clarify to them when they are in error.

+## Cluster B

+This one is ubiquitous and complex enough that [it merits a separate section](mind-neurodivergence-clusterb.md).

+- It is effectively a problem with processing memories of the past.

+## Cluster C

+A viewpoint that has problems with [anxiety](mind-bias-fear.md) and compulsive behaviors.

+- Effectively a problem with over-obsessing about the future.

+There are three major classifications:

+- Avoidant Personality Disorder (AVPD): heavily avoids circumstances.
+- Dependent Personality Disorder (DPD): heavily over-relies on others.
+- Obsessive-Compulsive Personality Disorder (OCPD): preoccupied with order, rules, and schedules.

+Indicators:

+- Constantly obsessed about the future, even when it doesn't make sense.
+- Obsessive actions taken in preparation for the future that don't materially change the circumstances.

+How to behave with them:

+- Be patient with their fears, since they believe those fears are legitimate.
+- When trying to talk them down from their anxieties, ask questions that undermine (not simply state) the reliability of their concerns.

+The cure for it:

+- Mostly, they need [awareness](awareness.md) of further information that diminishes their paranoia (e.g., [God is in control](god-will.md)).

+## Oppositional Defiance Disorder (ODD)

+An antagonism against any authority figures.

+- Tends to oppose anything [standardized](standards.md) or "institutionalized".
+- Often participates in anti-institution institutions (e.g., punk culture, hippies, hacker culture).
+- Often simply a product of lower-than-average agreeableness.

+How to behave with them:

+- Even when hypocritical, respect their views.
+- Avoid behaving like an institutional or authority figure.

+The cure for it:

+- It typically expresses in adolescence and represents as a [phase of maturation](maturity.md).
+- However, if the anti-establishment mindset is still present into their 30s, it likely represents their [personality](personality.md).

 ## Synaesthesia and altered perceptual states